theindianappguy/mistral/README.md

-# Location Finder App
+# Node.js App on Render with Model Interaction

-This is a simple React web application that retrieves the user's location using the IPinfo API and displays it on the screen.
-The application allows users to fetch their current location with the click of a button.

-## Features

-- Fetches the user's location based on their IP address.
-- Displays the city and country of the user's location.
-- Simple and responsive user interface.
+This is a basic Node.js application that interacts with a model.
+The application is set up with Express to provide an API endpoint for sending prompts to the model , And it will give you the reponse like other ai models like chatGpt and gemini.

 ## Prerequisites